 PZI Fall Sesshin: The Koan Raft – with Jon Joseph Roshi.
 What is a koan?
 A koan is a “public case” in Chinese.
 Koan practice develops a resonance with all things.
 Any section or word in a koan is a gate.
 As recorded October 2, 2020.

 PZI Fall Sesshin: Gathering in the Valley of Our Time – John Tarrant’s evening words.
 Why did we come here?
 “Not for anything else.”
 Huangbo’s response on his arrival.
 Trusting your own experience in sesshin.
 Any moment of noticing is oneness with emptiness.
 The Valley Spirit holds us.
 Whatever arises in meditation is for you, and not wrong.
 October 1, 2020.

 PZI Fall Sesshin: Audio Excerpt – Opening the evening with Heads of Practice Jan Brogan & Chris Gaffney welcoming the group.
 As recorded October 1, 2020.

 PZI Fall Sesshin Audio Excerpt: John Tarrant Roshi’s opening talk.
 As recorded October 1, 2020.

-PZI Fall Sesshin Audio Excerpt: Tess Beasley Sensei’s opening talk.
-Harvest Moon and leaning into the images that hold us for sesshin, the ancient vessel.
-Moon haikus, “Where is Your Light?”
-As recorded October 1, 2020.
+PZI Zen Online: Audio excerpt from Tess Beasley Sensei’s opening talk at Fall Sesshin.
+Harvest Moon, and leaning into the images that hold us for sesshin, the ancient vessel.
+Moon haikus.
+“What Is Your Light?”
+As recorded October 1 2020.

 Dharma Theme: Fall Sesshin 2020 – Gathering in the Valley of Our Time.
 All audio sessions, opening and closing ceremonies, sutra services, and excerpts of talks.
 October 1-4 2020